UD-S24-CISC181/hw8-webez-basics-walkthrough/project-writeup.md

 The final submission for the project (and this assignment) will be a deployed website.
 Failure to deploy means that you will earn zero points.

+### Video Submission

+**New as of 5/12/2024 at 12:12pm**

+You are required to record a video of your completed website in action, demonstrating all of your features.

+The video should be embedded in your `docs/video.md` file.
+This file has been added to the upstream repository.
+You will need to [sync the latest version](https://ud-s24-cisc181.github.io/hw8-webez-basics-walkthrough/pull-from-upstream.html).

+* **Publicly Accessible:** The video should be publicly accessible, either on YouTube or in your Google Drive.
+Make sure that the video is not private or restricted in any way.
+* **Embedding:** You should replace the placeholder text of `docs/video.md` with the embed code for your video.
+If you are using YouTube, you can find the embed code by clicking the "Share" button and then the "Embed" button.
+Markdown files can have HTML embedded in them, so you can paste the HTML code directly into the file.
+* **Duration:** The video does not have a minimum or maximum length, although it should not take too long to demonstrate all of the features of your site.
+We expect them to take between 1 and 5 minutes.
+* **Narration:** You should narrate the video, explaining what you are doing and what features you are demonstrating.
+Make sure the audio is clear and easy to understand.
+* **No Code:** Do not show the code for your project.
+Focus only on the website itself.
+* **Content:** Make sure you show off all of the required features of your site, explicitly naming each one as you demonstrate it.
+If you completed any extension ideas, make sure to show those off as well.
+* **Broken Features:** If a feature is not working, then do not demonstrate it or explain why it is not working.

+Failure to include an audible and visible video that demonstrates all of your features will result in a grade penalty.
+The burden of proof is on you to demonstrate that you have completed the requirements!

 ## Starting

 To begin the project, follow this link to clone the assignment: <https://classroom.github.com/a/PpxBwu6A>